 - For spicy sausage muffins add 1/8 teaspoon ground cayenne pepper or use spicy breakfast sausage.

 Yes.
-To substitute Bisquick for the flour, use 1 cup Bisquick (regular or gluten-free), 4 eggs, and cheese with the cooked sausage, omitting the other ingredients.
+If you’d rather do a bit of a shortcut, you can swap out the Bisquick for the flour.
+Use 1 cup Bisquick (regular or gluten-free), 4 eggs, and cheese with the cooked sausage, omitting the other ingredients.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!